Decision Intelligence™

 Communities bearing the cost

-Five interdependent layers power the AI economy.
+Five interdependent layers power AI-driven demand.

 No single entity coordinates across all of them.